-The Preliminary Assessment normally takes place on-site.
+The Preliminary Assessment takes place on-site.
 We recommend an interval of several weeks between the Preliminary Assessment and the Registration Assessment to allow time to resolve any issues arising from the Preliminary Assessment.

 After the Preliminary Assessment is completed, we will produce a brief report evaluating your readiness to proceed to the next stage and identifying any areas that need to be improved before moving to Stage 2.

-If the Preliminary Assessment finds that your organization is not ready for full Registration Assessment, it becomes, in effect, a Gap Assessment.
+If the Preliminary Assessment finds that your organisation is not ready for full Registration Assessment, it becomes, in effect, a Gap Assessment.
 That means that a second Preliminary Assessment will have to be carried out.

 Registration Assessment – Stage 2 of the Registration Process

 The Registration Assessment (Stage 2) involves a full review of your management system, including relevant records and documents.

 Its purpose is to confirm that your management system is properly controlled and has predictable outcomes.